mehmet-ylcnky/BorrowScope/README.md

 ## Why BorrowScope?

-Rust's ownership system is powerful but can be difficult to understand, especially for:
-- **Learners** trying to grasp move semantics and borrowing rules
-- **Developers** debugging complex ownership patterns in production code
-- **Educators** teaching Rust's memory model with concrete examples

-BorrowScope makes the invisible visible by recording every ownership operation at runtime.
+Rust's ownership and borrowing system is one of its most powerful features, but also one of the hardest to learn.
+The borrow checker operates at compile time, rejecting invalid code with error messages that can be cryptic for newcomers.
+Even experienced developers sometimes struggle to visualize how ownership flows through complex code paths involving smart pointers, interior mutability, or async boundaries.

+BorrowScope was created to bridge this gap.
+By instrumenting your code with lightweight tracking calls, you can capture every ownership transfer, borrow, and drop as it happens at runtime.
+The resulting event stream can be exported to JSON for analysis, fed into visualization tools, or simply printed to understand what your code is actually doing.
+Whether you're learning Rust, teaching others, or debugging a tricky ownership issue in production code, BorrowScope makes the invisible mechanics of Rust's memory model visible.

 ## Installation